MonkeyBars3k/ReaScripts/README.md

 - Item Containers **CAN be nested inside other Item Containers**.
 When you update the nested Item Container, the script checks the parent item too, and updates that.
 Tested with 20 levels of nesting.
 - Requires **SWS Plugin Extension** of course!

+## History

+matthewjumpsoffbuildings created the "Glue Groups" actions to create a sort of item container that is a basically a combination of item gluing and grouping. https://bitbucket.org/matthewjumpsoffbuildings/reaper-scripts/src/master/

+MonkeyBars continues the effort with some different nomenclature in the interest of onboarding new users and making it easy to find in the Actions Window.

-Future improvements:
+## Planned improvements:
+- Autoname container items by first selected item.
-- Add **Explode Item Containers** action to completely remove Item Container and revert items to original state.
+- Add **Explode Glue (Reversible) container items** action to completely remove container items and ungroup contained items.

-*Changelog*:
+## *Changelog*:
 - 1.05 Change script names & default Item Container labels